Peak District Gateway

 A critical factor in progressing the development to date has been the acquisition of a landfill and opencast site and its reclamation over 35 years.
 This reclamation is well documented and can be experienced on a site tour.
 Of the 300 acres approximately 30% will be developed with 70% remaining for both managed and wild nature.

 The development of PEAK offers a new beginning, the opportunity to realise a brand new mixed-use development on a smart low carbon infrastructure.
-The resort mixes the uses of accommodation, hospitality, leisure, education and health and makes them available to a wide socio-economic market thus encouraging sustainable lifestyles and employment.
+The resort comprises over 5,000 mixed market overnight beds, hospitality, retail and leisure facilities, making accommodation, hospitality, leisure, education and health available to a wide socio-economic market, thus encouraging sustainable lifestyles and employment.

 To date inspiration for the project has come from organisations in the charitable, public and private sectors, both in the UK and overseas.
 The project will create and operate the PEAK Standard or kite mark - a simple to use metric comparison tool drawn from the myriad of existing environmental, social and governance accreditations which are relevant to all the goods and services required to build and operate PEAK.